 The Middle Colonies, which included New York, New Jersey, and other colonies, were never able to adopt a single system of education as was found in the New England Colonies.
 In comparison to the New England Colonies, there was much more religious and political variety in the Middle Colonies.
 As such, this independence of thought and action was seen in the establishment of schools.
 In the Middle Colonies, one will find independent and parochial schools to match the many different flavors of ethnicities and religions.
 Schools were usually locally controlled.

 The Southern Colonies had the most independent spirit in term of education than the New England or Middle Colonies.
-In the South, the education of children was left to the family with almost now state interference.
+In the South, the education of children was left to the family with almost no state interference.
 For poor children, the most education they could hope for was training in some sort of vocation, which did not include learning to read and write.
 For children of affluence, such as the plantation owners, the best education was provided through private tutors.
 For slaves, it was actually illegal to even learn to read and write.
 The political system of the South prevented the growth of a school system since a widely available education was seen as a threat to the established order.

-As one moves for North to South, one will see that the control over schools gradually decreases.
+As one moves from North to South, one will see that the control over schools gradually decreases.
 From the religiously inspired laws of the North to the independent spirit of the South, the control over education varied greatly.
 This can be seen in who goes to school.
 In the North, everyone was “required” to go to. school.
 In the South, some were “required” to not go to school.

 The curriculum of all areas consisted of reading, writing, and arithmetic.
 Learning emphasized memorizing and conformity.
 These values would endure for almost the first 200 years of American history.